qmachine/qmachine/README.md

-[QMachine](https://qmachine.org) is a web service that uses [Quanah](http://wilkinson.github.com/quanah) to act as a "supercomputer" that runs distributes computations across web browsers using only [Node.js](http://nodejs.org) and [Apache CouchDB](http://couchdb.apache.org/).
+[QMachine](https://qmachine.org) is a web service that uses [Quanah](http://wilkinson.github.com/quanah) to act as a "supercomputer" that distributes computations across web browsers using only [Node.js](http://nodejs.org) and [Apache CouchDB](http://couchdb.apache.org/).
 My only reason for using Node.js is the lack of support for [CORS](http://www.w3.org/TR/cors/) in CouchDB, which is otherwise completely